4 people shot to death in St. Louis-area home; suspect held

 ST. CHARLES, Mo.
-(AP) — Authorities say four people have been fatally shot inside a St. Louis-area home and a suspect has been taken into custody after seeking shelter hours later in a convenience store.
+(AP) — Four people were fatally shot inside a St.-Louis-area home, and the suspect exchanged gunfire with police as he fled just after midnight Saturday before being taken into custody just after dawn in a convenience store where he had sought shelter.

-Police in St. Charles, Missouri, said the suspect also had a gun battle with officers just after midnight Saturday as he attempted to drive away from the home.
+Three victims were found dead inside the home in St. Charles, Missouri, a city of about 70,000 people on the Missouri River east of St. Louis.
+A fourth victim was taken to a local hospital and died there, said St. Charles Police Lt.
+Tom Wilkison.

-They said he fled on foot, tried unsuccessfully to steal a woman’s car, stabbed her and fled on foot again.
-The woman’s injuries were not life-threatening.
+Police stopped the suspect as he tried to drive away from the home, and a short gun battle followed.
+The suspect then fled on foot, tried unsuccessfully to steal a woman’s car, stabbed her and fled again on foot.
+Her injuries were not life-threatening, authorities said.

-Three shooting victims were found dead inside the home.
-A fourth died at a local hospital.
+The suspect was taken into custody at a convenience store a few miles away at about 7:30 a.m.
+Saturday.
+He also was injured, and Wilkison said he remained in a local hospital Saturday.

 Most Read Nation & World Stories